gscalzo/gscalzo.github.io/content/blog/demystifying-ai-coding-agents-in-swift.md

 date = 2025-11-05T00:00:00+01:00
 draft = false
-tags = ["Swift", "AI", "LLM", "Coding Agents", "OpenAI"] description = "Learn how to build your own AI coding agent in Swift.
-Discover the simple concepts behind tools like Claude Code and Cursor - it's just a loop, some tools, and a language model with opinions."
+tags = ["Swift", "AI", "LLM", "Coding Agents", "OpenAI"] description = "A small AI coding agent in Swift, built from a model, a tool interface and a loop."
 +++

 <img src="/images/blog/nimbo/hero.png" alt="Hero Image" class="img-hero" />

-## The Magic Trick That Isn't Magic
+## The small loop behind an agent

-AI coding agents feel like magic.
-You type a request, and they search through files, write code, refactor functions, and somehow "know" what to do next.
-Pretty wild, right?
+AI coding agents can look opaque.
+You type a request and they search files, write code, refactor functions and decide what to do next.

-But here's the secret: **the concept is surprisingly simple**.
+The basic mechanism is much smaller than the behaviour it produces.

-I've always believed the best way to truly understand something is to build it yourself.
-That's exactly what I did after reading Amp's excellent article ["How to Build an Agent"](https://ampcode.com/how-to-build-an-agent).
-I wanted to see if I could recreate the magic in Swift, and guess what?
-You absolutely can.
+I tend to understand things by building them, so after reading Amp's article ["How to Build an Agent"](https://ampcode.com/how-to-build-an-agent), I tried the same idea in Swift.

-Today, we're going to build a real AI coding agent in Swift that can read files, list directories, and even edit code.
-No smoke, no mirrors.
-Just a loop, some tools, and a language model with opinions.
+The result is Nimbo, a small coding agent that can list directories, read files and edit code.
+Its core is a loop, a few tools and a language model with opinions.

-By the end of this post, you'll know exactly how tools like Claude Code, Cursor, or GitHub Copilot Workspace work under the hood.
-Spoiler: it's simpler than you think.
+It is not a replica of Claude Code, Cursor or GitHub Copilot Workspace, but it exposes the mechanism those products build on.

-## What Is an AI Coding Agent, Really?
+## What an AI coding agent needs

 An AI coding agent boils down to three things: